dp-os/gez/examples/docs/src/en/guide/essentials/csr.md

 The following scenarios recommend using client-side rendering:

 - **Static Hosting Environments**: Such as GitHub Pages, CDN, and other hosting services that do not support server-side rendering
-- **Simple Applications**: Small applications where first-load speed and SEO are not critical
+- **Simple Applications**: Small applications with low requirements for first-load speed and SEO
 - **Development Environment**: For quick preview and debugging during the development phase

 ## Configuration Instructions

 ### HTML Template Configuration

 In client-side rendering mode, you need to configure a generic HTML template.
-This template will serve as the container for your application, including necessary resource references and mount points.
+This template will serve as the container for your application, including necessary resource references and mounting points.

 ```ts title="src/entry.server.ts"
 import type { RenderContext } from '@gez/core';